RohitKochhar/ECE493/Course Notes/Week 3/ECE493-Week3-1.md

     - Explicit or implicit notification
   - Rate Adjustment
     - Nodes adjust their traffic sending rate
-    - AIMD (Additive Increase Multiplicatvie Decrease) schemes.
+    - AIMD (Additive Increase Multiplicativ=e Decrease) schemes.

 ### Reliable Transport
 - Based on application requirements, the extracted event features should be reliably transferred to the sink.